Explorers (film): Soundtrack

-Remake
+Possible remake

-According to The Hollywood Reporter in 2014, Paramount is developing a remake of Explorers through their low-budget label Insurge Pictures written by Geoff Moore and Dave Posamentier and produced by Josh Appelbaum and Andre Nemec.
-The remake is said to be similar in tone to the Michael Bay–produced Project Almanac.
+According to The Hollywood Reporter in 2014, Paramount was developing a remake of Explorers through their now defunct low-budget label Insurge Pictures written by Geoff Moore and Dave Posamentier and produced by Josh Appelbaum and Andre Nemec.
+The remake was said to be similar in tone to the Michael Bay–produced Project Almanac.
 Deadline report that Cary Fukunaga and David Lowery are working on the pilot for a new adaptation of the film.